rubrikinc/rubrik-extension-for-vcd/docs/quick-start.md

         ![alt-text](./user-guide/img/img_rn_2.png)

-    * If deleted, re-add the credentials, and check the VDC ID is populated
+    * If deleted, re-add the credentials, and check the VDC ID has been populated

         ![alt-text](./user-guide/img/img_rn_3.png)